termynal/termynal.py/CONTRIBUTING.md

 ### Install

-**Install poetry**
+**Install uv**

 ```
-make install-poetry
+make install-uv
-# pip install poetry
+# pip install uv
 ```

-- don't forget to use the last version of poetry
+- don't forget to use the last version of uv
-- don't forget to write a code for python 3.8+
+- don't forget to write a code for python 3.9+
-- don't forget to use virtualenv
-  - For using venv in the project directory, run `poetry config virtualenvs.in-project true`

 **Install dependencies**